vladmandic/face-api/README.md

 **Imporant!**: This version of **face-api** does not embedd full version of **tfjs** to enable dynamic loading of different versions of tfjs as well as to enable reusability of tfjs for different purposes. *Load tfjs explicitly before loading face-api.*

-For example as ESM script:
+For example as a script:

 ```html
   <script src="https://cdnjs.cloudflare.com/ajax/libs/tensorflow/2.3.0/tf.es2017.js"></script>